 A plaintiff and a lawyer agreeing to a retainer because it is thought that the lawyer may be able to take advantage of a special relationship with ICBC may raise ethical questions of its own, but regardless of what occurred in that case plaintiffs should not expect to obtain better results by hiring a lawyer who also does ICBC defence work, and indeed hiring a lawyer who also does defence work may interfere with ongoing litigation of the plaintiff’s case, like occurred in Slater Vecchio LLP v.
 Cashman, 2012 BCSC 830.

 There may also be a concern that a lawyer who does ICBC defence work may not be as firm in pursuing the best possible result for a plaintiff for fear that doing so may harm that lawyer’s relationship with ICBC and result in the lawyer not receiving ongoing ICBC defence work.

 The foregoing indicates that although lawyers who do ICBC defence work may represent plaintiff’s advancing injury claims, hiring a lawyer who also does ICBC defence work can create complications and raise questions about the willingness of the lawyer to firmly pursue the best possible result for a plaintiff.
-For these reasons plaintiffs may prefer to hire lawyers who only represent plaintiffs in personal injury claims.
+For these reasons plaintiffs may prefer to hire lawyers who do not also have ICBC as a client on other files.